Bilaam and the Messiah-4/What would bring a Messiah

 And burn Cain…”

-1. Shet’s descendants who worship YHVH (MERCY) alone
+1. Shet’s Children who worship YHVH (MERCY) alone

-2. Cain’s family who worship ELKM alone (Judgment)
+2. Cain’s Children who worship ELKM alone (Judgment)

 These camps fought each other to the death.
 Their bloodshed brought the Flood.

-Our society too is split between similar camps: one camp worshipers of MERCY, and the other camp worshipping Judgment (Allah)
+Our society too is still split between similar camps: one worshiping MERCY, the other ELHM (Allah)

-Can you define a better description of the Messiah’s task?
+Can you describe better the role of the coming Messiah?

-King Balak was so pleased by Bilaam’s council, that he ordered to fill the prophet’s home with silver and gold.
-The prophet stayed with Moab to watch how his plan is implemented.
+King Balak was so pleased to hear Bilaam’s council, that he filled his house with silver and gold.
+The prophet then returned home.